Epenthesis: Middle of word

-Anaptyxis in the Hasselt dialect word dèrrepstroat 'village street' shown below the Standard Dutch form dorpsstraat, spelled etymologically.
+Anaptyxis in the Hasselt dialect word dèrrepstroat 'village street' shown below the Standard Dutch form dorpsstraat, spelled etymologically but pronounced with /[-rəp-]/ by many speakers, including those from Hasselt.

 Similarly as above, a vowel may be inserted in the middle of a word to resolve an impermissible word-final consonant cluster.
 An example of this can be found in Lebanese Arabic, where //ˈʔaləb// 'heart' corresponds to Modern Standard Arabic قلب //qalb// and Egyptian Arabic //ʔælb//.
 In the development of Old English, Proto-Germanic *akraz 'field, acre' would have ended up with an impermissible //kr// final cluster (*æcr), so it was resolved by inserting an //e// before the rhotic consonant: æcer (cf. the use of a syllabic consonant in Gothic akrs).

 Vowel insertion in the middle of a word can be observed in the history of the Slavic languages, which had a preference for open syllables in medieval times.
-An example of this is the Proto-Slavic form *gordŭ 'town', in which the East Slavic languages inserted an epenthetic copy vowel to open the closed syllable, resulting in городъ (gorodŭ), which became город (gorod) in modern Russian and Ukrainian.
+An example of this is the Proto-Slavic form *gordŭ 'town', in which the East Slavic languages inserted an epenthetic copy vowel to open the closed syllable, resulting in городъ (gorodŭ), which became город (gorod) in modern Russian.
 Other Slavic languages used metathesis for the vowel and the syllable-final consonant, producing *grodŭ in this case, as seen in Polish gród, Old Church Slavonic градъ gradŭ, Serbo-Croatian grad and Czech hrad.

 In many West Germanic language varieties (such as Dutch (including local Brabantian and Hollandic dialects), Limburgish, Luxembourgish and Ripuarian), a phonetic /[ə]/ is inserted between //l// or //r// and labial or velar //m, p, k, f, x// (also //n//, in the case of the preceding //r//).
 This leads to Dutch kalm 'calm' being pronounced /[ˈkɑləm]/, Limburgish sjolk 'apron' being pronounced /[ˈʃɔlək]/, Luxembourgish Vollek 'people' being pronounced /[ˈfolək]/ (from Old High German folc, a monosyllable) and Ripuarian Dörp 'village' being pronounced /[ˈdœʁəp]/.
 The city names Bergen op Zoom and Utrecht as pronounced by locals can be spelled Berrege and Utereg in eye dialect.
 The exact details vary depending on the language and dialect, with some dialects (such as many dialects of Limburgish) permitting the addition across syllable boundaries (but not morpheme boundaries) and others restricting it to the syllable coda (such as Standard Dutch).
 This unetymological schwa is never written in Standard Dutch, but is usually written in Luxembourgish.
 In Limburgish and Ripuarian, the practices vary as there is not one standard orthography.